 - If, at any time during the Fortress Learning training program, you identify hazards in the workplace please notify your trainer immediately.
 Incident Report Forms are available from the RTO on request or can be downloaded from the Learner Portal as required.
 Trainers regularly revue venues and assets to identify and mitigate risks.
 All hazards are reported and are addressed through the RTO’s Risk Register and Action Plan.

 Fortress Learning is aware of its responsibilities under ASQA to provide adequate protection for the health, safety and welfare of students attending face-to-face training sessions.
 This includes adequate and appropriate support services in terms of academic mentoring and coaching services.

-Fortress Learning is also aware of their obligations towards students with a recognizable disability as defined under the Disability Discrimination Act 1992.
-They will work with such students to customize their services, including making reasonable adjustment to the provision of assessment services in order to facilitate their successful participation in education, training and employment opportunities.
+Fortress Learning is also aware of its obligations towards students with a recognizable disability as defined under the Disability Discrimination Act 1992.
+They will work with such students to customise their services, including making reasonable adjustments to the provision of assessment services in order to facilitate their successful participation in education, training and employment opportunities.

 In striving to have a skilled, competent and caring workforce, unsatisfactory student performance and/or conduct will be addressed in a professional manner to ensure a fair and consistent process in line with natural justice.

 Within the framework, Fortress Learning is committed to ensuring that inappropriate behaviour that may impair the integrity of the learning processes or the well being of individuals is appropriately managed.

 - Be treated fairly and with respect